DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     But you must be curious enough to look.
 3.  **Use built-in tools to simplify your life.** Functions like `tapply()`, `which.min()`, or even `str_detect()` are powerful allies.
-I will try to showcase as many of these useful tricks in my posts, so stay alert for more (Even when the chosen topic may not appeal to you!).
+I will showcase as many of these useful tricks in my posts, so stay alert for more (Even when the chosen topic may not appeal to you!).
-4.  **And when what you need doesn’t exist, build it.** Sometimes no function will do exactly what you want.
+4.  **And when what you need doesn’t exist, build it.** Sometimes, no function will do exactly what you want.
 That’s when writing your own becomes not just helpful, but empowering.
 It lets you tailor your analysis to your data, not the other way around.